Vimeo (NASDAQ:VMEO) Stock Price Down 7.7%

 Vimeo, Inc. (NASDAQ:VMEO – Get Rating)’s share price traded down 7.7% on Thursday .
 The company traded as low as $11.22 and last traded at $11.22.
 1,165 shares changed hands during mid-day trading, a decline of 100% from the average session volume of 1,606,287 shares.
 The stock had previously closed at $12.16.

 A number of analysts recently weighed in on the company.
 Truist Financial decreased their price target on Vimeo from $36.00 to $22.00 in a research note on Monday, February 14th.
+Zacks Investment Research downgraded Vimeo from a “hold” rating to a “sell” rating in a research note on Wednesday, February 16th.
 JPMorgan Chase & Co. decreased their price target on Vimeo from $30.00 to $21.00 and set a “neutral” rating on the stock in a research note on Wednesday, December 15th.
-Jefferies Financial Group decreased their price target on Vimeo from $35.00 to $25.00 in a research note on Friday, February 11th.
-Piper Sandler decreased their price target on Vimeo from $33.00 to $18.00 and set an “overweight” rating on the stock in a research note on Friday, February 11th.
-Finally, Zacks Investment Research downgraded Vimeo from a “hold” rating to a “sell” rating in a research note on Wednesday, February 16th.
+Wells Fargo & Company decreased their price target on Vimeo from $33.00 to $20.00 and set an “overweight” rating on the stock in a research note on Monday, February 14th.
+Finally, Piper Sandler decreased their price target on Vimeo from $33.00 to $18.00 and set an “overweight” rating on the stock in a research note on Friday, February 11th.
 One analyst has rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the company.
 According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $22.00.

 The firm has a fifty day moving average of $12.50 and a 200-day moving average of $19.11.
 The stock has a market capitalization of $1.81 billion and a price-to-earnings ratio of -33.12.